MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-types.md

 - String: (default) Any char.
 Can be null or empty.
 - Boolean: Gets *true* or *false*.
 - DateTime: The date and time are represented using ISO 8601 standard, yyyy-MM-ddTHH:mm:ssZ, where:
-  - *yyyy* is the four-digit year, *MM* is the two-digit month, *dd* is the two-digit day
+  - *yyyy-MM-dd* is the four-digit year, followed by the two-digit month, and two-digit day
   - *T* separates the date and the time
-  - *HH* is the two-digit hour in 24-hour format, mm is the two-digit minute, ss is the two-digit second
+  - *HH:mm:ss* is the two-digit hour in 24-hour format, followed by the two-digit minute, and two-digit second
   - *Z* indicates that the time is in Coordinated Universal Time (UTC) For example, 2024-10-14T04:53:54Z.
 - Double: A number with decimal points.